Want to learn Samatha meditation technique?

 The first time I started doing Samatha meditation I could only focus for a couple of minutes.
 We have to build that mind muscle just like we build our other muscles at the gym.

-As you practice you will go through the stages of focus:
+As you practice you will go through the stages of focus, from fish to monkey mind to monk.

 Most people are not used to focusing completely on one thing.
 If you struggle to focus when you do Samatha, you should definitely read my guide to the basics of meditation.
 It’s full of useful tips that will improve your practice.